Investing

-What is a Financial MLM Scheme?
+What is a financial MLM scheme?

 However, MLMs haven’t just cornered aspects of the wellness market.
 Now, they’re selling financial products, too.
 And these companies aren’t new.
 Some bigger financial MLMs have been selling financial products like mutual funds and annuities since the 1970s.
 Like any MLM, when you buy their product, the rep receives a commission, but so does the person who recruited them and their recruiter’s recruiter, and so on.
-As Jim pointed out to Michael in an episode of The Office, “How is this not a pyramid scheme?”

 While on the subject of financial scams, be wary of the crop of online influencers selling financial courses.
 It’s not hard to spot these posts.
 They feature busty babes or guys in dapper suits posing next to a sports car who has the secrets to #financialfreedom.
 And with enough #hustle, you could enjoy the #InvestorLife, too.